 13. Old Dominion University

-ODU’s certified nurse midwifery programs are offered in partnership with Shenandoah University, providing their online MSN courses along with Shenandoah’s post-graduate certificate in nurse midwifery.
-A two year program awarding a Master of Science in Nursing, opening the door for further certification and licensing, what really makes ODU a first choice is the access that students will have to one of the best research facilities in the country.
-For students who wish to delve into the science end of the field, ODU will help you to make contacts and learn the skills required to become a tenured professor, resident or researcher at a leading university.
+ODU’s certified nurse midwifery programs are offered in partnership with Shenandoah University, providing their online MSN courses along with Shenandoah’s post-graduate certificate in nurse-midwifery.
+A two-year program awarding a Master of Science in Nursing opens the door for further certification and licensing.
+However, what really makes ODU a first choice is the access that students will have to one of the best research facilities in the country.
+For students who wish to delve into the science end of the field, ODU will help them to make contacts and learn the skills required to become a tenured professor, resident, or researcher at a leading university.

 Format: Hybrid (partnership with Shenandoah University)